-Two thorough assessments of international collaboration opportunities were recently conducted by a community task force commissioned by the U.S. Burning Plasma Organization in 2011 and by FESAC in 2012 [Appendix H].
+Two thorough assessments of international collaboration opportunities were conducted by a community task force commissioned by the U.S. Burning Plasma Organization in 2011, and by FESAC in 2012 (Appendix H).
 Although neither of these studies considered trade-offs between domestic and international programs in the context of constrained FES budgets, their recommended modes of collaboration, research priorities, and evaluation criteria served as a basis for the Panel's strategic planning.

 Building upon the 2012 FESAC report, the Panel spent considerable time comparing and contrasting FES international collaborations with those supported by the DOE High Energy Physics (HEP) Program.
 A majority of high energy physicists in the U.S. perform research at international facilities.
-In contrast, FES participation in international experiments is an order of magnitude lower.